St. Johnsbury Academy Stewardship Day

 KT teams up with Adaptive Partners to rebuild bridges!

-Kingdom Trails generates tremendous economic impact throughout the region and is a remarkable recreation resource, one that our KT staff and board of directors have worked to make accessible to all.
-Through numerous conversations, engagement, and community efforts, we continue to partner with many diverse organizations to make our trails more accessible for all users.
+Kingdom Trails generates tremendous economic impact throughout the region and is a remarkable recreation resource that our KT staff and board of directors have worked to make accessible to all.
+Through numerous conversations, engagement, and community efforts, we continue to partner with many diverse organizations to make our trails more accessible.
 In 2021, KT partnered with the Kelly Brush Foundation and Vermont Adaptive to rate over 100 miles of trail as aMTB accessible.
 From this collaboration, KT was able to identify 55 miles of trail with the help of Greg Durso, an adaptive rider and Program Director with the Kelly Brush Foundation.
 Afterward, KT proudly displayed the *aMTB symbol on the 2022 summer trail map for the first time.
 We are grateful for the guidance and support from our partners as we seek to increase access and opportunity to mountain biking for athletes with disabilities.

-our very own sustainable timber harvest on the Darling Ridge conserved parcel in January & February 2023!
+sustainable timber harvest on the Darling Ridge conserved parcel in January & February 2023!
 We used freshly milled hemlock cut to 2x8, 4x4, and 2x6 boards, bridging a true connection back to the land and how deep our community goes.
 From our own environmental timber harvest to expanding access to aMTB riders at KT, and using the opportunity to educate youth through a service project, this project hit all the marks!

 KT continues to find ways to engage in community growth, and we couldn’t be happier with how this day turned out.
 Next time you are on Loop trail, check it out and revel in the process that made it happen :)